-The school and the city owe much to the generosity and foresight of this man who found the municipal dereliction an affront to the reputation of the place.
-He proceeded to fund a building programme that included the school.
-At a cost of £5,078 what is known as the Old Building was completed in 1774.
+The school, like the city of Armagh owes much to the generosity, foresight and energy of this man who found the municipal dereliction an affront to the reputation of the place.
+He proceeded to fund a building programme that included a new school building.
+At a cost of £5,078 what is now known affectionately as the ‘Old Building’ was completed in 1774.
 This comprised the present boarding wings and the single central storey of the present library, then the school room, where presumably all the boys were taught in forms, or rather when sitting on forms.
 Dr Arthur Greuber was the headmaster by that time and he invested almost half the necessary funds showing his confidence in the school’s future.

 The 18th century certainly appeared to be a successful one for the school as it established itself as one of the finest schools in Ireland.
-A glance at the ‘school register’ prepared by Major Ferrar shows strong representation of the Anglo-lrish establishment, including Isaac Corry who would go on to serve as the last speaker of the Irish Parliament, Issac Corry, and Lord Castlereagh, British Foreign Secretary at the defeat of Napoleon in 1815 and an important influence in the-reconstruction of 19th century Europe.
+A glance at the ‘school register’ prepared by Major Ferrar shows strong representation of the Anglo-lrish establishment, including Isaac Corry who would go on to serve as the last speaker of the Irish house of Commons and Lord Castlereagh, the architect of the Act of Union between Ireland and Britain, and an important influence in the-reconstruction of 19th century Europe following the Napoleonic Wars.
 Little is known of school life at this time.
-Many of the boys went on to Trinity College Dublin or Oxford.
+Many of the boys went on to Trinity College, Dublin or Oxford.
 However, a letter from the young Castlereagh exists which describes the boys’ practice of re-enacting the storming of the Bastille and other violent events of the French Revolution in their playtime.

 Greuber’s foresight in exchanging the Abbey Street site for College Hill allowed the school to expand in the 19th century.
-The extensive estate allowed the school to be somewhat self- sufficient in agricultural produce and gave the boys an opportunity to cultivate their own plots or those of the Headmaster or prefects.
+The extensive estate allowed the school to be somewhat self- sufficient in agricultural produce and gave the boys an opportunity to cultivate their own plots or those of the headmaster or prefects.
 Indeed, use of the land for this purpose continued into the 20th century during the world wars.

-As part of the 2008 celebrations, representatives from the five Royal Schools were invited by President Mary McAleese to her official residence at Aras An Uachtarain in Pheonix Park, Dublin .
+As part of the 2008 celebrations, representatives from the five Royal Schools were invited by Irish President Mary McAleese to her official residence at Aras An Uachtarain in Pheonix Park, Dublin .